-PVC: Polyvinyl chloride is obtained by polymerization of the monomer vinyl chloride.
+PVC: Polymer which is produced by the polymerization of vinyl chloride monomer.

-Plasticizer: DOTP, a non-phthalate plasticiser, being the diester of terephthalic acid and the branched-chain 2ethylhexanol.
+DOTP: A non-phthalate plasticizer, being the diester of terephthalic acid and the branched-chain 2-ethylhexanol.
 This colorless viscous liquid used for softening PVC plastics is known for chemical similarity to general purpose phthalates such as DEHP and DINP, but without any negative regulatory pressure.